devopness/devopness/docs/servers/add-existing-server.md

 11. Find the `Command to connect` field and click `Copy to clipboard`
 12. Log into your server as the `root` user
 13. Paste the command that has been copied to the clipboard and run it
-14. A message will be displayed in the terminal window when the server is connected to Devopness
+14. A message will be displayed in the terminal window when the server connect command is successfully completed
 15. On Devopness, once the server is displayed as `Connected`, it's been added to the selected environment